 H: One of the things I love about my job as an editor, especially when I’m working so closely with a writer from the earliest stages of their project, is how much I learn about subjects that are often quite outside my experience.
 I certainly learned a lot from you!
 How did you find the experience of working with an editor?
 Would you say it made a difference to the finished book?
 As you’ve said, you had a very clear idea from the start of what you wanted to achieve; I feel I just gave you the odd nudge here and there (I was glad my interest in Fantasy writing came in useful though, when we discussed the difference between legends and fairy tales!).

-H: Well, I’m very glad to hear that – although I’m appalled at myself for being so blunt!
-(Many apologies!)
-Seriously though, I was thinking about the broad readership you’d mentioned you were aiming for; I’m sure many readers would have found a more objective style just as absorbing, but I thought allowing more of ‘you’ into the text would have a wider appeal and perhaps offer more for a greater variety of readers to engage with and discuss.
+H: Well, I’m very glad to hear that.
+I was thinking about the broad readership you’d mentioned you were aiming for; I’m sure many readers would have found a more objective, 'textbook' style just as absorbing, but I thought allowing more of ‘you’ into the text would have a wider appeal and perhaps offer more for a greater variety of readers to engage with and discuss.

 This raises the question of getting your book ‘out there’ and read: did you originally think about trying to find an agent and/or a publisher, and following the traditional route to getting published?
 What made you decide to self-publish?